dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1792: Denmark's decriminalization recognizes personal use.
+### T1792: Denmark decriminalized small amounts of marijuana in 2003.

 |Support|
 |---|